Gerard Ouimette: 1995 extortion trial

 The government's Duxbury case relied exclusively on testimonial evidence.
 These witnesses included Duxbury, Gellerman, the widow of a mobster whom Ouimette had an affair with, and strippers from the Satin Doll nightclub in Providence.
 Gellerman and Duxbury both testified that Ouimette had assaulted Duxbury one night at the Satin Doll and demanded he pay a sum of $5,000 by the next day.
 Gellerman further testified that the next day, Ouimette had met with him at a restaurant and instructed him to go to Duxbury's car dealership, along with Parenteau and Harry Drew, so the three men could collect the money.
 Gellerman said that Parenteau and Drew were also present at the restaurant when this conversation took place.

 In addition, several strippers who worked at the Satin Doll were called to the witness stand to testify regarding Ouimette's assaults and threats against Duxbury at the strip club.
 Ouimette struck an intimidating presence in the courtroom, and when he rose from his chair at one point during the testimony, the strippers became so fearful that they broke into tears and refused to even look in his direction.

 In autumn 1995, Ouimette and Deluca were convicted on both counts of extortion.
-At the sentencing on February 1, 1996, U.S. District Judge sErnest C. Torres said, "There is no suspense left here," and sentence Ouimette to life imprisonment without parole.
+At the sentencing on February 1, 1996, U.S. District Judge Ernest C. Torres said, "There is no suspense left here," and sentence Ouimette to life imprisonment without parole.
 Ouimette was the first criminal in New England, and the fourth in the United States, to be sentenced to life imprisonment without parole, the mandated sentence for criminals convicted of three or more violent offenses under the "three strikes and you're out" provision of the 1994 Violent Crime Control and Law Enforcement Act.
 Deluca was sentenced to 10.5 years for his role.

 At the sentencing, Ouimette briefly addressed the court, criticizing the federal government for relying on paid witnesses to make its case.
 He claimed prosecutors had abused the system, saying, "As long as there are abuses, people like me are going to get hurt.
 That's all I have to say."
 He was then handcuffed and escorted from the courtroom by armed federal marshals.
 He appealed the decision, but the appeal was rejected.